 With broad experience in the field, Jennifer Samson was appointed Chief of Marine Chemistry at NOAA’s Marine Science Laboratory in 2010.
 Long familiar with the work of ALS, she looks forward to strengthening the bonds between the Lab’s scientific endeavors and ALS’s education, restoration, and policy programs.
 Jennifer joined the Board of Trustees in 2014 and currently serves on the Conservation Committee.

-Since 1982, when she joined the American Littoral Society as an intern for the Littoral Society, Cindy has never left the family.
+Since 1982, when she joined the American Littoral Society as an intern, Cindy has never left the family.
 Working closely with the Society, Cindy has spawned and nurtured Clean Ocean Action into one of the most effective grassroots organizers focusing on water quality in the New York – New Jersey bight.
 A long-time Trustee of the Society, Cindy plays an active role on the Finance Committee, and helps to coordinate Society policy positions with COA and other regional policy leaders.